jeianjaz/HealthCare/README.md

 ---

 ## Learning
-This project offers an excellent opportunity to deepen your frontend development skills, including:
+This project offers an excellent opportunity to deepen my frontend development skills, including:
 - **Advanced React Techniques**: Master component design, hooks, and context API for efficient state management.
 - **TypeScript in the Frontend**: Learn how strong typing can improve code reliability and maintainability.
 - **Tailwind CSS & DaisyUI**: Explore utility-first styling and customizable UI components for rapid, responsive design.